aapwoka/food_order/README.md

 # food_order
-#An eccomerce website that allows you to place your food orders online.
+#An eccomerce website that lets you to place your food orders online.